santina/team_Undecided/results/results.md

 ![pipeline](https://github.com/STAT540-UBC/team_Undecided/blob/master/results/figures/teamUndecided_Pipeline.png "Pipeline")
 We'll also give a link to the source code (which is actually the .md file), and general description of the inputs and outputs of each section.

+As a general introduction to the data, we have two main datasets, both downloaded off GEO with accession number [GSE85568](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE85568).
+They are both stored in the raw_data subfolder.
+The first one consists of normalized RNA-seq counts (though we didn't manage to find exactly what steps they performed), which is 16,535 gene entries by 85 patients (57 asthmatics, 28 controls).
+There were 71 asthmatics and 41 controls in the original, but only 85 patients have both RNA-seq and methylation data available.
+Therefore, the methylation dataset was 327,271 probes by 85 patients, and had also undergone some correction by the original authors.

 ## 0. Data Inspection
 [Source code](https://github.com/STAT540-UBC/team_Undecided/tree/master/src/1_data_inspect_%26_4_diff%20met/Cleaning_methylation_data.md)
 *Input*: the normalized RNA-seq counts and methylation data, as downloaded from GEO.
-*Output*: none, as we deemed that no correction was necessary.
+*Output*: none, as we deemed that no further correction was necessary.
 To begin, we conducted exploratory analysis of both the RNA-seq and methylation data to check if further cleaning or correction was necessary.
 Namely, we performed PCA using limma of the RNA-seq data with respect to the various covariates, to see if they cluster, and obtained some figures demonstrating the p-values associated between the covariates and the PCs.